dhh1128/codecraft.co/decoupling-interfaces-as-versions-evolve-part-3.md

 <h3>Quick Review</h3>
 We want all the encapsulation and data hiding benefits that interfaces provide.
 We want to be able to version our interfaces so consumers can depend on them reliably, but we don't want the producer and consumer of an interface to have to coordinate tightly.
 We don't want the producer of an interface to have to version so often that there's a built-in disincentive to follow best practice.
 And we want all the compiler and IDE benefits that early binding typically offers to a programmer.

-I claim that no current solution really provides all of this -- not COM, not SOAP-based web services, not late-bound REST web services.
+I claim that no current solution really provides all of this &mdash; not COM, not SOAP-based web services, not late-bound REST web services.

 Fear not.

 <h3>Summary of Solution</h3>
 <ol>
 	<li>The provider of an interface and the consumer of an interface each conform to a compiler-enforceable contract (.wsdl/.idl/etc.), but unlike the traditional approach, these contracts are allowed to differ.</li>
-	<li>The test of whether the two interfaces are compatible is not done by traditional casting, but by testing the contents of the two sides for semantic equivalence – a consumer has a compatible interface if it is a <em>semantic</em> subset of the provider’s.</li>
+	<li>The test of whether the two interfaces are compatible is not done by traditional casting, but by testing the contents of the two sides for semantic equivalence &mdash; a consumer has a compatible interface if it is a <em>semantic</em> subset of the provider’s.</li>
 	<li>The consumer is required to write wrapper classes that forward from its own interface to that of the provider.
 (Using a language that supports reflection, like Java or C#, makes this task trivial).</li>
 </ol>
 <h3>